Ly$\alpha$ emission in galaxies at $z\simeq5-6$: new insight from JWST into the statistical distributions of Ly$\alpha$ properties at the end of reionization: Discussion

 \subsection{New detection of Ly$\alpha$ emission at $z\simeq8.5$ with low $\Delta v_{{\rm Ly}\alpha}$}

-With spectroscopic samples rapidly growing at $z\gtrsim8$ \citep[e.g.,][]{Bunker2023b,Curtis-Lake2023,Fujimoto2023,Nakajima2023,Harikane2024}, it should be possible to begin usefully extending Ly$\alpha$ searches to this early epoch.
-To date, there are only three galaxies in the literature at $z>8$ with robust Ly$\alpha$ detections \citep{Zitrin2015,Larson2022,Bunker2023a}\footnote{We note an additional Ly$\alpha$ emitter at $z=7.98$, JADES-GS+53.15682-27.76716, reported in \citet{Jones2023} and \citet{Saxena2023b}.
-This galaxy has relatively strong Ly$\alpha$ emission (EW $\simeq29$~\AA) and low Ly$\alpha$ velocity offset ($\Delta v_{{\rm Ly}\alpha}=167$~km~s$^{-1}$) among the existing $z\gtrsim8$ galaxies with Ly$\alpha$ measurements.}.
+With spectroscopic samples rapidly growing at $z\gtrsim8$ \citep[e.g.,][]{Bunker2023b,Curtis-Lake2023,Fujimoto2023,Nakajima2023,Harikane2024}, it is now possible to extend the search for Ly$\alpha$ emitting galaxies to this early epoch.
+To date, there are only three galaxies in the literature at $z>8$ with robust Ly$\alpha$ detections \citep{Zitrin2015,Larson2022,Bunker2023a}.
 All these three galaxies have large velocity offsets ($\Delta v_{{\rm Ly}\alpha}\gtrsim400$~km~s$^{-1}$) and relatively weak Ly$\alpha$ (EW $\lesssim10-20$~\AA; \citealt{Zitrin2015,Larson2022,Larson2023,Bunker2023a,Tang2023}).
 Two of these three galaxies with Ly$\alpha$ detections were identified in the Extended Groth Strip (EGS; \citealt{Davis2007}) field at $z\simeq8.7$ \citep{Zitrin2015,Larson2022}.
-Given their close proximity ($\simeq4$~pMpc) and the potential location of a galaxy overdensity in their surroundings \citep{Leonova2022,Whitler2023b}, it has been suggested that these two systems trace a large ionized bubble at $z\simeq8.7$.
-Further progress will require identification of more Ly$\alpha$ emitters at $z\gtrsim8$, with particular attention to those with elevated EWs ($>15$~\AA) and small velocity offsets ($\lesssim 200$~km~s$^{-1}$).
+Given their close proximity ($\simeq4$~pMpc) and the potential location of a galaxy overdensity in their surroundings \citep{Leonova2022,Whitler2024}, it has been suggested that these two systems trace a large ionized bubble at $z\simeq8.7$.
+An additional Ly$\alpha$ emitter at $z=7.98$, JADES-GS+53.15682-27.76716, has been reported in the literature \citep{Jones2024,Saxena2024,Witstok2024a}.
+This galaxy has a relatively low Ly$\alpha$ velocity offset ($\Delta v_{{\rm Ly}\alpha}=167$~km~s$^{-1}$) and strong Ly$\alpha$ emission (EW $\simeq29$~\AA) among the existing $z\gtrsim8$ galaxies with Ly$\alpha$ measurements.
+Further progress will require identification of more Ly$\alpha$ emitters at $z\gtrsim8$, with particular attention to those with elevated EWs ($>15$~\AA) and small velocity offsets ($\lesssim 200$~km~s$^{-1}$) which may be signposts of moderate or larger size ($R\gtrsim0.3$~pMpc) ionized bubbles (Section~\ref{sec:lya_pred}).